izayoijiichan/VGO/Documentation~/UniVGO/Installation.md

 |Unity 2020.3|OK|OK|OK|OK|unconfirmed|
 |Unity 2021.1|OK|OK|OK|OK|unconfirmed|

-As of May of 2021, we are developing and confirming in `Unity 2021.1` `Windows` `.NET Standard 2.0` environment.
+As of June of 2021, we are developing and confirming in `Unity 2021.1` `Windows` `.NET Standard 2.0` environment.

 ### Required package